bridgesense/lampready/README.md

 difference to what you're already used to.

 *By default a container does not use up one of your deployment slots.
-Inside the container you already have access to the main repository.*
+Inside the container you already have access to a limited version of the main repository.*

 If you plan on using the standard ports 80 and 443, you will need to expose priviliged ports to users.
 Run the following commands under root: